qumingxing/pxf/README.md

 no JDK set for Gradle.
 Just cancel and retry.
 It goes away the second time.
 - Restart IntelliJ
 - Check that it worked by running a test (Cmd+O)

+### Debugging the locally running instance of PXF server using IntelliJ

+- In IntelliJ, click `Edit Configuration` and add a new one of type `Remote`
+- Change the name to `PXF Service Boot`
+- Change the port number to `2020`
+- Save and run a query in GPDB that uses PXF to debug with IntelliJ

 # To run a Kerberized Hadoop Cluster